alexshadley/Spruce/README.md

   awesome, and I think every language should feature them
 * Pattern Matching: sort of a sibling feature to ADTs, these allow programmers to destrucure ADTs and use the contents
-* List Comprehensions: List comprehensions are great tools for readably building lists
+* List Comprehensions: Python-style list comprehensions are great tools for readably building lists
 * JS as a Compile Target: a number of languages, for instance Elm and ReasonML, use JS as their primary compile target, which these days is actually very pragmatic.
 JS runs everywhere: browsers, servers, desktop applications, phones, plus it allows the language to leverage highly optimized JS runtimes (A.K.A.
 I'm lazy and don't want to write the Garbage Collector)
+* Friendly and Helpful Compiler: Elm's compiler has the most beginner-friendly error messages I've ever seen.
+Good compiler messages can save trips to stack overflow, which is a huge productivity (and quality of life) improvement.

 ### Why?